San Jose State vs. Utah State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- San Jose State and its opponents have combined for 56 points -- this matchup's over/under -- only two times this season.
+- San Jose State and its opponents have combined for 56.5 points only two times this year.

+- Utah State's games have gone over 56.5 points in three of nine chances this season.

-- This contest's over/under is 5.8 points above the 50.2 these two squads combine to allow per game this season.
+- These two squads combine to allow 50.2 points per game, 6.3 fewer than this contest's over/under.

 San Jose State Stats and Trends

-- In San Jose State's 10 games this season, it has five wins against the spread.
+- In San Jose State's 10 games this year, it has five wins against the spread.

-- This season, the Spartans have two against the spread wins in four games as a favorite of 4 points or more.
+- The Spartans have covered the spread twice this season when favored by 4.5 points or more (in four chances).

 - San Jose State's games this year have gone over the total in five out of 10 opportunities (50%).

-- When San Jose State puts up more than 27.2 points, it is 1-1 against the spread and 2-0 overall.
+- San Jose State is 1-1 against the spread and 2-0 overall in games when it records more than 27.2 points.

-- San Jose State is 3-0 against the spread and 2-1 overall when the team churns out more than 425.2 yards.
+- When San Jose State churns out over 425.2 yards, the team is 3-0 against the spread and 2-1 overall.

-- The Spartans have turned the ball over 19 times this season, six more turnovers than the Aggies have forced (13).
+- The Spartans have turned the ball over six more times (19 total) than the Aggies have forced a turnover (13) this season.

 - Find the latest spread and moneyline odds for San Jose State at SISportsbook.